 Translation: Good night

 Let’s start with the simplest expression.
-Gute Nacht translates exactly as the English phrase ‘good night’ and is used in the same way.
+Gute Nacht translates as ‘good night’ in German and is used in the same way as the English phrase.

 The phrase gute Nacht is perfect for saying to anyone in the evening, whether it’s a friend or stranger.
 It can also have extra words added to it to aim it at certain people: